schneiderma97/SimpleBackup/README.md

 3. **Backup Execution**: The `run_backup` function performs the following steps:
    - Initializes the Restic repository if it doesn't exist.
-   - Runs the Restic backup command for each source, applying exclude patterns.
+   - Runs the Restic backup command for each source, applying exclude patterns and compression settings.
-   - Monitors and displays the backup progress.
+   - Monitors and displays the backup progress in real-time.
    - Applies the retention policy after a successful backup.

 4. **Error Handling**: If a backup fails, the script logs the error and sends a Windows notification.
 It then attempts to retry the backup using increasing time intervals.

 5. **Notifications**: The script sends Windows notifications for events such as:
-   - Successful backups (including number of files and total size)
+   - Successful backups
    - Failed backups
    - Backup destination full
    - All retry attempts exhausted

 6. **Logging**: Error logs are created for each job execution, providing detailed information for troubleshooting.

-This script provides a flexible and robust solution for managing multiple Restic backup jobs with customizable schedules, retention policies, and exclude patterns.
+This script provides a flexible and robust solution for managing multiple Restic backup jobs with customizable schedules, retention policies, exclude patterns, and compression levels, supporting both local and WebDAV destinations.